-I researched and designed this project in 3 weeks, during Intrepid Pursuits' Apprentice Program.
-Intrepid is part of Accenture Digital.
+I researched and designed this project in 3 weeks, during Accenture Digital's Apprentice Program at Intrepid Pursuits.

 I researched via articles, app reviews, and a few user interviews, consistent feedback included the following about Pacifica.
 Users' favorite features include logging their moods with journaling, and "Thinking Trap" CBT activities.